raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Elven Boots (1000 GP)

 These soft leather boots modify the wearer's ability to move silently regardless of terrain, even walking across dry leaves or creaky boards producing nothing more noticeable than a soft footstep.
-The wearer is granted a 95% Stealth skill, unmodified by terrain.
+The wearer is granted a 95% Furtividade skill, unmodified by terrain.
 The boots grant no further bonus with regards to those with a skill more than 95%, other than allowing them to use their normal skill level without worrying about terrain penalties.

 #### Potion of Invisibility (50 GP)